 The latest televised major of a hectic winter of darts takes place in Germany this weekend as Rob Cross bids to defend the title he won 12 months ago against Gerwyn Price.

 Michael van Gerwen will be marginal favourite to win the title for a fifth time despite his ropey form since the season resumption while Price and Peter Wright will be regarded his most serious threats, as usual.

 Players qualify for this event by virtue of the money they’ve earned over the four European Tour events this year – which is obviously a lot less than usual – so the likes of Devon Petersen and Jose De Sousa will carry favour with some punters having scooped a title each over the past few weeks.

 - TV: Sky Sports Golf

 - Odds: Click here for Sky Bet's latest golf odds

-- Click here for Sky Bet's cricket odds
+- Odds: Click here for Sky Bet's latest snooker odds

 We are committed in our support of responsible gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.

 If you are concerned about your gambling, please call the National Gambling Helpline on 0808 8020 133, or visit begambleaware.org.